-Our public server shares our latest release of Lexos v3.2.0 (2018) and represents the work over nine summers from Wheaton undergraduates, professors, and visiting scholars.
+Our public server shares our latest release of Lexos v3.2.0 (2018) and represents the work over 12 summers from Wheaton undergraduates, professors, and visiting scholars.
 Our work is supported by Wheaton College (Norton, Massachusetts) and was previously funded by the NEH.

 This is our latest release v3.2.0 (2018).

 - Lexos v3.2.0 — an integrated lexomics workflow

 Want a local installation of Lexos On Your Computer?

 We recommend that you use our public server as you get started with Lexos.
 Then, if you find you are uploading many (large) files, you might consider installing a local version of Lexos on your computer.
 This is a download of our newest release v3.2.0 (reflecting work in Summers 2016-2018).
 Our installation guides will walk you through the process of installing Anaconda and Lexos on your computer.
 Some familiarity with using the command-line is assumed.

 Are you interested in contributing to our on-going software development work?